Authorities say student who had been radicalized fired revolver at Colorado school, wounding 2

 No responding officers fired any shots and they located the suspect within five minutes of arriving, Kelley said.

-The school district’s former safety director, John McDonald, said Thursday that administrators worked since Columbine to develop an effective response to shootings.
-That included installing panic buttons in schools, building partnerships with law enforcement to ensure a quick response and protocols for staff and students to evacuate or lock down.
+The school district’s former safety director, John McDonald, said it has worked since Columbine to improve shooting responses.
+That includes installing panic buttons in schools, building partnerships with law enforcement and protocols for staff and students to evacuate or lock down.

-“They are protocols that can make a difference,” McDonald said.
-Regarding Evergreen, he added, “From my perspective it was a successful response.
+Regarding Evergreen, he said, “From my perspective it was a successful response.
 But any time you’ve had shots fired in a school you’ve already lost.”

 Cars of students and staffers remained in the parking lot Thursday.
 A command post was set up outside and authorities could be seen entering and leaving the school.

 Sila Reilly stopped by to lay flowers for the injured.
-Not able to get very close, she secured several bouquets of white flowers to a fence near the school’s baseball field.
+She secured several bouquets of white flowers to a fence near the school’s baseball field.

-“I’m tired of this being an everyday crisis,” said Reilly said, noting her son will soon attend a high school much like Evergreen in a nearby school district.
+“I’m tired of this being an everyday crisis,” said Reilly, noting her son will soon attend a high school much like Evergreen in a nearby school district.

 The spelling of ‘McCanna’ has been corrected in this version.